thelivedrawingproject/thelivedrawingproject.github.io/src/pages/2020-03-05-spraying-board/index.md

 #### Description

-Meet us the 5th of March at the Terreaux Galerie for a collaborative drawing session on the thematics of skate art !
+Meet us the 5th of March at the Terreaux Gallery for a collaborative drawing session on the thematics of skate art !

 [Event website](https://sprayingboard.thedailyboard.co/)